Rephonic

 Lucia Heerer

-PhD candidate at the Max Planck Institute for Kernphysik in Heidelberg, Germany, focusing on particle acceleration and astrophysics.
+PhD candidate at the Max Planck Institute for Kernphysik in Heidelberg, Germany, specializing in nuclear and particle physics.

 Cormac Larkin

-PhD student at the University of Heidelberg and the Max Planck Institute for Nuclear Physics, studying massive stars and astrophysics.
+PhD student at the Max Planck Institute for Nuclear Physics and the University of Heidelberg, studying massive stars and cosmological phenomena.

 Reviews